Global minimum corporate tax rate

-For that reason, tax havens such as British Virgin Islands or the Cayman Islands will no longer have incentive to offer reduced or zero tax rates to MNC and will have to increase their headline corporate tax rates making them less attractive to multi-national companies.

 History

-In 1992 a minimum corporate tax rate was proposed on a regional scale for the European Union member states.
+In 1992, a minimum corporate tax rate was proposed on a regional scale for the European Union member states.
 The proposal was made by the Ruding Committee in 1992, a European Commission expert panel led by Onno Ruding.
 The committee's proposal, of a 30% minimum tax, was however not implemented.

-2021 statement
+OECD/G20 Inclusive Framework agreement 2021

 In 2019, the OECD, an intergovernmental association of mostly rich countries, began proposing a global minimum corporate tax rate.
 It argued that the increasing global economic significance of digital products and services requires an update to taxation rules to prevent companies from shifting profits to jurisdictions with a lower corporate tax rate.
-The OECD formed a group, called Inclusive Framework, that has since been exploring a minimum tax rate among its member states.
+The OECD formed a group, called OECD/G20 Inclusive Framework, that has since been exploring a minimum tax rate among its member states.

 In May 2019, Germany and France published a joint proposal for a global minimum effective tax rate named Pillar Two, with the goal of stopping the race to the bottom.
 Olaf Scholz, then-German Federal Minister of Finance, called the fair taxation of companies one of the main priorities of Germany's presidency of the OECD's Committee on Fiscal Affairs and said that if no agreement can be reached within the OECD, the EU is prepared to take action unilaterally.
 This Franco-German proposal received wide international support, and both the then-IMF Managing Director Christine Lagarde as well as the then-OECD Secretary-General Angel Gurría endorsed it.

 In 2020, the group's then 137 member states called the blueprint for Pillar Two "a solid basis for a systemic solution that would address remaining base erosion and profit shifting (BEPS) challenges".
 The United States joined the talks of the OECD/G20 group on (tax-) Base Erosion and Profit Shifting in 2020, and in April 2021, Janet Yellen, the United States Treasury Secretary, agreed with the Franco-German proposal.